sebsto/amplify-ios-getting-started/05_add_api_database.md

 - *?
 Choose the default authorization type for the API*: use the arrow key to select **Amazon Cognito User Pool** and press **enter**
 - *?
 Do you want to configure advanced settings for the GraphQL API*: select the default **No, I am done** and press **enter**
 - *?
 Do you have an annotated GraphQL schema?*, keep the default **N** and press **enter**
 - *?
-What best describes your project*: choose any model, we are going to replace it with our own anyway.
+Chose a schema template*: choose any model, we are going to replace it with our own anyway.
 Press **enter**
 - *?
 Do you want to edit the schema now?*, select *Y* and press **enter**

     The default text editor that you choose when you initialized the project (`amplify init`) opens with a prebuilt data schema.